 Use the "Mark as Spam" Option

-Another option for stopping unwanted emails from infiltrating your inbox?
-Use the "Report Spam" or "Mark as Spam" features in Gmail and Yahoo (other email providers should have a similar option as well for you to flag junk mail).
-Even though many of the newsletter emails you receive aren't always spam—they're usually emails you've signed up for but now no longer need or want—reporting them as spam will get them out of your inbox and into your junk mail folder, so they'll all be out of sight and out of mind.
+If you've tried and tried to unsubscribe but the emails keep coming, you can use the "Report Spam" or "Mark as Spam" features in Gmail and Yahoo (other email providers should have a similar option as well for you to flag junk mail).
+Reporting them as spam will get them out of your inbox and into your junk mail folder, so they'll all be out of sight and out of mind.
 By marking unsolicited emails you flag as spam, your email provider will typically put subsequent emails from that address directly into your spam folder so you don't have to take any further action.